aijaz/mypi22/prep.md

 4. Open a browser window and go to the macOS download page at https://www.python.org/downloads/release/python-3101/
 5. Scroll down to the bottom of the page, to the “Files” section and click on ‘macOS 64-bit universal2 installer.’
 6. When the download is complete, double-click the downloaded file to start the installer.
 Follow the steps to complete the installation.
 7. Go back to the Terminal window and type in `pip install pygame` and then hit the ‘return’ key.
 Type in `pip install pyttsx3` and then hit the ‘return’ key.
-If there are no errors, you’re set!

-## Linux

-Most Linux installations come with python installed.
-Make sure you have version 3.9 or later by typing in `python3 --version`.
-If it’s older than 3.9, upgrade to the latest version.
+8. Download and install [Pycharm Community Edition](https://www.jetbrains.com/pycharm/download/).
+This is a free download.